-The increase in gain on sales, including fee-based services, net was primarily due to a 33% increase in the sales margin from 1.44% to 1.92%, as a result of the increased mix of Private Label, SFR and FHA loan sales, which carry higher sales margins.
+The decrease in gain on sales, including fee-based services, net was primarily due to a 30% decrease in the sales margin from 1.92% to 1.34%, along with a 15% decrease (\$976.5 million) in loan sales volume.
+The decrease in the sales margin was primarily due to lower margins received on our Private Label and SFR loan sales.

-The decrease in income from MSRs was primarily due to a 16% decrease in the MSR rate from 2.43% to 2.05% and a 7% decrease in loan commitment volume.
-The decrease in the MSR rate was primarily due to lower Fannie Mae loan commitments, which carry a higher servicing fee.
+The decrease in income from MSRs was primarily due to a 34% decrease in the MSR rate from 2.05% to 1.35% and a 19% decrease (\$1.20 billion) in loan commitment volume.
+The decrease in the MSR rate was primarily due to lower average servicing fees on Fannie Mae loan commitments, due to a reduction in servicing rates on newer loans and a larger average loan size which carries lower servicing fees.

-The increase in servicing revenue, net was primarily due to the growth in our servicing portfolio, as well as an increase in prepayment penalties.
+The increase in servicing revenue, net was primarily due to an increase in earnings on escrow balances as a result of increases in benchmark index rates as well as higher escrow balances during 2022.